-Latest Phillips ZOOM technology
+Latest Philips ZOOM LED technology

+All Cosmetic Dentistry options have pros and cons.
 There are many things to consider before having cosmetic dentistry done.
 Some procedures such as veneers and crowns are irreversible and may be required to be done more than once in a patients’ life time.
 Certain factors such as oral hygiene habits, diet, smoking and age can cause staining and/or exposure of margin areas of crowns & veneers due to gum recession.
 Case selection by the dentist is very important because unsuitable patients can usually expect an unfavourable cosmetic & functional outcome.
 The most successful outcome for suitable patients, is heavily dependant on both the technique and precision used by the dentist and laboratory technician.

 Composite Resin Restorations and Veneers

 Composite resin veneers and restorations are made using a plastic resin material commonly used in dentistry.
 They can also be done ‘chairside’ so the results are instantaneous !
 We have an expansive colour range to suit each unique patient and their preference.
 Depending on the case we can often change the length, shape and colour of your entire smile and even close gaps in some cases !
 Read More